theawakener0/theawakener-dotfiles/README.md

 # The Awakener — Neovim Configuration

+Opinionated, lightweight Neovim config powered by `lazy.nvim`, with sensible defaults and a curated plugin set.

+Highlights:
+- TraceBack: my own all‑in‑one time‑travel, history, and code‑context plugin with Telescope integration — see [theawakener0/TraceBack](https://github.com/theawakener0/TraceBack)
+- Harpoon (by the best and only ThePrimeagen): lightning‑fast file navigation — see [ThePrimeagen/harpoon](https://github.com/ThePrimeagen/harpoon)
-Opinionated, lightweight Neovim config powered by `lazy.nvim`, with sensible defaults and a curated plugin set: Treesitter, LSP via Mason, completion (nvim-cmp + LuaSnip), Telescope, Neo-tree, Catppuccin theme, Lualine, Git tooling, dashboard, and utilities.
+- Treesitter syntax, LSP via Mason, completion (nvim‑cmp + LuaSnip), Telescope, Catppuccin theme, Lualine, Git tooling, dashboard, and utilities

 This README shows how to install, use, and customize the config.